fasttime/Polytype/readme.md

 different base classes to share the same property key, i.e. the same name, the same index or the same symbol.
-For these cases, Polytype provides the syntax `super.class(DirectBaseClass)[propertyKey]` to specify the base class containing the member to be accessed.
+For these cases, Polytype provides the syntax `super.class(DirectBaseClass)[propertyKey]` to specify the direct base class containing the member to be accessed.
 This works all the time in JavaScript and works in TypeScript for any public or static member, but results in a compiler error when applied to a [protected](https://www.typescriptlang.org/docs/handbook/classes.html#understanding-protected)